-Legal Sportsbooks in New Jersey
+Retail Sportsbooks in New Jersey

-Now almost every casino and racetrack in New Jersey has it’s own retail sportsbook with the majority based in or around “America’s Playground” Atlantic City.
+Now almost every casino and racetrack in New Jersey has its own retail sportsbook, with the majority based in or around “America’s Playground” Atlantic City.

 BetMGM Sportsbook – Borgata Casino Hotel, Atlantic City

 In 2018, MGM Resorts opened a BetMGM sportsbook in its Borgata Casino Hotel in AC, making it one of the first providers to open a sportsbook in New Jersey.
-It includes a massive LED television wall, betting kiosks and a VIP lounge.
+It includes a massive LED television wall, betting kiosks, and a VIP lounge.
 The casino’s original racebook is situated right next to the sportsbook.

 DraftKings Sportsbook – Resorts Casino, Atlantic City